i am in this vessel of me. new and old. old and new. contained in yesterday’s stories. uncontainable in today’s glories. karen draper

 Storytelling: the art of taking your heart and placing it on a table for examination.
 Wandering and wondering around it.
 Watching it in the bright, truth-telling light and again in the soft, forgiving shadow of night.
 Listening to the diverse beats and what makes them so.
 Dancing to an illuminating drum of love and courage.
 Then writing what you’ve learned.
 So others can dance too. jkd

 As Oprah tells us, everyone has a story.
 For me, words are the soul’s expression that our eyes see.
 Five years ago I told you that I was working on my book.
-And now I’m happy to say that I’ve finished my memoir.
-I’ve just completed my book proposal, along with the query letter and I’m in the process of selling it.
-YAY!!!!!!
+And now I’m happy to announce that my memoir, THE PLACE OF US, is available for PRE-ORDER NOW at widopublishing.com.

 My memoir isn’t just a story about a boy with disabilities.
 It is so much more…a philosophical rendering on what it means to be totally and unapologetically human.
 It’s even got a phantom character, a real life angel, and, yes, a real life witch!
 Seriously!
 What’s that saying – Truth is stranger than fiction.
 Yep.
 Welcome to my life!

 This life tale of ours is many things, all of which play well together.
 At its core, it’s a book about being celebrated for exactly who you are.
 It’s also a real life workbook for anyone whose experienced loss.
 And a grief anthem told from a mother’s perspective that I hope will help a lot of people.

 At its core, the book is about what we do when life surprises us.
 And who reading this has never been surprised by life.

 I feel as if my life has been an exploration in learning because of those surprises, preparing me for this point in time.
 To realize.
 To feel with all my senses.
 And to grow.